-Application : Applied Explanation on : application of the practice In line with the Bank's strive for sustained ethical business practices, the Bank has put in place a Whistleblower Policy that is designed to provide a platform for employees to report instances of unethical behaviour, abuse, actual or suspected fraud, harassment, discrimination, misappropriation of assets, bribery or other misconduct or illegal activities within Alliance Bank.
+Application : Applied Explanation on application of the practice : In line with the Bank's strive for sustained ethical business practices, the Bank has put in place a Whistleblower Policy that is designed to provide a platform for employees to report instances of unethical behaviour, abuse, actual or suspected fraud, harassment, discrimination, misappropriation of assets, bribery or other misconduct or illegal activities within Alliance Bank.
 The Whistleblower Policy is also an avenue for employees to raise concerns in relation to specific issues that are in the interest of integrity and justice.
-Employees who utilise the whistleblower platform are ensured of anonymity (if applicable) and are protected against work related retaliation to a certain extent, when the concerns are raised in good faith.
-In addition to the internal reporting channels, employees could also direct their whistleblower complaints to external regulators and/or law enforcement agencies such as Bank Negara Malaysia ("BNM") and Securities Commission Malaysia.
+Employees who utilise the whistle-blower platform are ensured of anonymity (if applicable) and are protected against work related retaliation to a certain extent, when the concerns are raised in good faith.
+In addition to the internal reporting channels, employees could also direct their whistle-blower complaints to external regulators and/or law enforcement agencies such as Bank Negara Malaysia ("BNM") and Securities Commission Malaysia.
 The Chairman of the Group NRC, who is an Independent Director, is the designated person appointed to be responsible for the effective implementation of the Whistleblower Policy.
-The Group NRC also has regular oversight of the whistleblower complaints and investigation carried out.
-Together with the Chairman of the Group NRC, the Chairman of the Board, Chairman of the Group AC, and the Group CEO are also involved in the whistleblower processes.
-The Bank Board and the Board of the respective principal subsidiaries are informed of any relevant whistleblower investigation/findings.
-The Bank is also committed to ensuring that third parties are provided with an avenue to raise complaints as whistleblowers.
-To this end, the "ALLIANCE Speak up", being a whistleblower channel for third parties,
+The Group NRC also has regular oversight of the whistle-blower complaints and investigation carried out.
+Together with the Chairman of the Group NRC, the Chairman of the Board, Chairman of the Group AC, and the Group CEO are also involved in the whistle-blower processes.
+The Bank Board and the Board of the respective principal subsidiaries are informed of any relevant whistle- blower investigation/findings.
+The Bank is also committed to ensuring that third parties are provided with an avenue to raise complaints as whistle-blowers.
+To this end, "Whistleblowing Statement" being a whistle-blower channel for third

-has been made available for public viewing and information through the Bank's corporate website at www.alliancebank.com.my.
+parties, has been made available for public viewing and information through the Bank's corporate website at www.alliancebank.com.my.

-Explanation for : departure
+Explanation for :

+departure

+Largo companios aro roqui red to complete the columns below.
+Non large companies are encouraged

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+to complete the columns b red to complete the columns below.
+Non-large companies are encouraged elow.

 Measure :

 Timeframe :